What makes a dress shirt – a dress shirt?

 Most dress shirts today have this feature, but it is absent on some designer brands.

 Dress shirts come in either full sleeve or half sleeve versions.
+Both versions can be worn in personal and formal occasions.
+Even casual shirts also come with full sleeves.
+If you are wearing a full sleeve shirt for a formal occasion, it is smarter to avoid folding it upwards as others will find this a bit strange with the shirt and tie pair.
+Cuff the sleeves and focus on the tie.
 Many fashion arbiters insist that only the long sleeve is appropriate in a business setting, a tough sale in the warmer climates.

 - Sleeve Placket